What are non-fault claims and do they affect your car insurance?

 Does declaring a non-fault claim affect my insurance premium?

 Yes.
-Your premiums could go up after you’ve declared a non-fault claim because your insurance provider may decide that the reason for the claim – even though it wasn’t your fault – is more likely to happen again.
+Your premiums could go up after you’ve declared a non-fault claim.
+This is because your insurance provider may decide that the reason for the claim is more likely to happen again, even though it wasn’t your fault.

-For example, if your car was struck while parked, your insurer might think your chosen spot is more risky.
-Or if someone collides with you on your commute, they may consider your everyday routes are more dangerous.
+For example, if your car was struck while parked, your insurer might think your chosen spot is riskier.
+Alternatively, if someone collides with you on your commute, they may consider your everyday routes to be more dangerous.

 More positively, a non-fault claim shouldn’t affect your no-claims discount.

 How do I know whether I’m at fault for an accident?